climech/presence.md/README.md

 ## Configuration

-Refer to the self-documented `config.yml` in the example config.
+Refer to the self-documented `config.yml` in the example configuration.

 ## Usage